 What is Fracture Bracing/Casting?

-A bone fracture is a medical condition in which the continuity of a bone is broken from damage or injury.
-Most fractures occur because of injury to the bone however, some are caused by medical conditions which weaken bones.
+A bone fracture is a medical condition in which the continuity of a bone is broken due to damage or injury.
+Most fractures occur because of injury to the bone; however, some are caused by medical conditions that weaken bones.

 A cast or brace holds the bone in position by restricting mobility to aid the natural process of healing.
 A cast or brace is worn until the bone heals completely.
 Big bones like the Humerus take longer to heal, the humeral fracture brace has to be worn for 6-8 weeks.

 Individuals who have fractured bones can benefit from casting and bracing.
 They may experience the following symptoms:

 - Limited range of motion in the affected area.

 - Inability to put weight on the affected area.

 - The bone may be bent at an unnatural angle.

 - Bleeding in case of an open fracture, which breaks soft tissues.

 - The patient may feel dizzy and nauseous.